-'It's Our Fault': Nextdoor CEO Takes Blame For Censorship of Black Lives Matter Posts
+It's 'Our Fault': Nextdoor CEO Takes Blame For Censorship of Black Lives Matter Posts

 "We are debating that," she said.
 "Because if we want to measure our success of being a diverse platform, perhaps that's something we do need to ask."

-Critics of Nextdoor, including Congresswoman Alexandria Ocasio-Cortez, D-N.Y., have drawn attention to the app's so-called Karen problem.
+Critics of Nextdoor, including U.S. Rep. Alexandria Ocasio-Cortez, D-N.Y., have drawn attention to the app's so-called Karen problem.
 It's a term that has come to describe a middle-aged, privileged white woman with racist habits, whether overt or subtle.

-When asked if Nextdoor indeed has a Karen problem, Friar deflected by saying any intolerance or racism on the app is a snapshot of issues plaguing the entire country, not problems confined to the neighborhood platform.
+When asked if Nextdoor has a Karen problem, Friar deflected by saying any intolerance or racism on the app is a snapshot of issues plaguing the entire country, not problems confined to the neighborhood platform.

 "Does the U.S. have that problem?
 Yes, it's out there," Friar said.
 "But I think we're working as hard as we can to make sure neighbors are doing right by each other, that they're being civil, being respectful and that they're not falling back to calling each other names but rather trying to deeply understand."